-We have listed here Tenant FAQs.
+We have listed here Occupiers' FAQs.
 We will up-date this page according to the questions that are fielded from potential and current tenants.

-A: This is one of the most common tenant FAQs.
-The Application Processing Fee is the fee for processing your application for accommodation.
+A: This is one of the most common Occupiers' FAQs.
+"Holding Deposit" is a permitted payment up to a maximum of 1 week's rent.
+It is to secure your interest in the property while assessing the Occupiers' application.
 The process can involve financial reference checks by a third party agency, Criminal Records Bureau Checks, following up character references, previous landlords references, previous and current employer references.

 Q: Why are references required?

 A: Employers’references, Landlords’ references and credit checks are made to ensure that the applicant has the means to pay the rent and utility bills.
-In the case of Joint tenancy or multiple occupancy properties these checks and references also help to ensure that suitable applicants (socially and financially responsible persons) are accepted as tenants.
+In the case of Joint Ocupancy or multiple occupancy properties these checks and references also help to ensure that suitable applicants (socially and financially responsible persons) are accepted as occupiers.

 Q: What is my bond for?